OpenPodcar/OpenPodcar/README.md

 ### Buck converters' settings
 	- Buck converter 1
--- set output voltage to 16V (or the voltage required for your laptop) -- Set output current to 3.75A (or the maximum current required for your laptop)
+		- set output voltage to 16V (or the voltage required for your laptop)
+		- Set output current to 3.75A (or the maximum current required for your laptop)
 	- Buck converter 2
--- set output voltage to 12V (or the voltage required for the Pololu and 3D Lidar) -- set output current to 3A (or the maximum current required for the linear actuator and 3D Lidar)
+		- set output voltage to 12V (or the voltage required for the Pololu and 3D Lidar)
+		- set output current to 3A (or the maximum current required for the linear actuator and 3D Lidar)

 ### Arduino Software
 	- Download the MCP4725 library into Arduino's LIBRARIES
 	- Upload the Arduino Code

 ### Pololu JRK 21v3 Configuration
 	- Download Pololu's Windows Configuration Tool by following these steps: [https://www.pololu.com/docs/0J38/3.a]
 	- To configure the Pololu, please follow the instructions here: [https://www.pololu.com/docs/0J38/5]
 	- For OpenPodCar, we followed the steps below:
--- Connect the USB to Pololu and open "Pololu Jrk COnfiguration Utility" tool -- Go to "Error" tab:
+		- Connect the USB to Pololu and open "Pololu Jrk COnfiguration Utility" tool
+		- Go to "Error" tab:
---- set "No power", "Motor driver error", "Feedback disconnected" and "Max. current exceeded" to "Enabled and latched"
+			- set "No power", "Motor driver error", "Feedback disconnected" and "Max. current exceeded" to "Enabled and latched"
---- Click on "Apply settings to"
+			- Click on "Apply settings to"

---- Wire the Pololu to power (VIN and GND)
+			- Wire the Pololu to power (VIN and GND)
---- Wire the Pololu's motor outputs "A" and "B" to the linear actuator
+			- Wire the Pololu's motor outputs "A" and "B" to the linear actuator
---- Wire the Pololu's feedback pins to the linear actuator feedback wires
+			- Wire the Pololu's feedback pins to the linear actuator feedback wires
---- Turn the power on
+			- Turn the power on
---- Click on "Reset" and "Clear" in the "Error" tab
+			- Click on "Reset" and "Clear" in the "Error" tab
---- The yellow LED on the Pololu should start blinking
+			- The yellow LED on the Pololu should start blinking

--- Go to "Input" tab:
+		- Go to "Input" tab:
---- set "Input mode" to "serial"
+			- set "Input mode" to "serial"
---- keep all other parameters to default values
+			- keep all other parameters to default values

--- Go to "Feedback" tab:
+		- Go to "Feedback" tab:
---- set "Feedback mode" to "Analog voltage"
+			- set "Feedback mode" to "Analog voltage"
---- tick "Invert feedback direction"
+			- tick "Invert feedback direction"
---- Calibration:
+			- Calibration:
----- set "Absolute Max" to "2600"
+			- set "Absolute Max" to "2600"
----- set "Maximum" to "2600"
+			- set "Maximum" to "2600"
----- set "Minimum" to "1000"
+			- set "Minimum" to "1000"
----- set Absolute Min" to "1000"
+			- set Absolute Min" to "1000"
---- keep all other paramters to default values
+			- keep all other paramters to default values

--- Go to "PID" tab:
+		- Go to "PID" tab:
---- set "Proportional Coefficient" as "6" at the top and "1" at the bottom, so that to get a final "3"
+			- set "Proportional Coefficient" as "6" at the top and "1" at the bottom, so that to get a final "3"
---- keep all other parameters to default values
+			- keep all other parameters to default values

--- Go to "Motor" tab:
+		- Go to "Motor" tab:
---- tick "Invert motor direct"
+			- tick "Invert motor direct"
---- In the "Forward column", set "Max. current (A)" as "0"
+			- in the "Forward column", set "Max. current (A)" as "0"
---- keep all other parameters to default values
+			- keep all other parameters to default values

--- Click on "Apply settings to"
+		- Click on "Apply settings to"

 ### Velodyne 3D Lidar Configuration with ROS